Skip to content

 Get started

-You can now use page table translation to implement virtual memory in earth/cpu_mmu.c
+You can now use page table translation to implement virtual memory in earth/cpu_mmu.c.
+Like before, start from a fresh copy of egos-2000.

-functions which setup an identity map.
-Identity map means that a virtual address is translated into a physical address of the same value (e.g., map 0x807F_EXXX
+Read the setup_identity_region and pagetable_identity_map functions which setup an identity mapping.
+Identity mapping means that a virtual address is translated into a physical address of the same value (e.g., map 0x807F_EXXX to 0x807F_EXXX).
+These two functions help you understand how to setup page table entries with C code.

-.
-In other words, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity map, and still use software TLB to conduct address translation.
+Then read the page_table_map and page_table_switch functions.
+You can see that they simply call soft_tlb_map and soft_tlb_switch.
+Hence, when you choose "page tables" as shown below, egos-2000 will enable page table translation with an identity mapping, and still use software TLB to conduct address translation.

 > cd egos-2000